orbant12/Skin_Cancer-Classification--Open-Source-/README.md

         - Validation has 0.92 accuracy
             Therfore this hypothesis is WRONG

-#### 1,) Hypothesis: Model does better on the data it has been trained on - Overfitting
+#### 2,) Hypothesis: Commonly expected images from the app differs significantly from the images in the dataset